 Post 16 Curriculum Offer

-Learners join a course suitable for their needs pre-entry to Level 2
+LEARNERS join a study programme suitable for their needs pre entry to Level 2

-All learners have access to external agencies per need as set out in their EHCP; the transition team, speech and language therapy support, physiotherapy, occupational therapy, hearing and visually impaired advisory service, multi-sensory impaired specialist teacher and community nursing services.
+All learners have access to external agencies according to need as set out in their EHCP; the transition team, speech and language therapy support, physiotherapy, occupational therapy, hearing and visually impaired advisory service, multi-sensory impaired specialist teacher and community nursing services.

 In addition to the core curriculum for learners accessing Pendle Community College offers opportunities in the following:

-- Access to the Pendle Community High School and College counselling service
+- Access to the PCHS and C counselling service.

 - Personalised learning packages

 - Individual education plans and personalised targets.

 - Student Council events e.g. fundraising, open afternoons